Seville Day Trips – 10 Great Cities Near Seville

 Granada Alhambra

 Tourists, as well as exchange students and expats, love to be in Granada.
-It is one of the most famous cities in Spain, due to its rich history, its beautiful attractions and the way it maintains many classical traditions.
+It is one of the most famous cities in Spain due to its rich history, its beautiful attractions, and the way it maintains many classical traditions.

 Málaga

 Most visitors stick to the beach areas, though.
 That makes sense since the weather is awesome for most of the year, and since the beaches are top-notch.
+There are plenty of resorts near Málaga and the small towns near the city are just as popular as the city itself.

 It takes around two hours to reach Málaga by car from Seville.
 There is currently no high-speed train line, but it is being built.
 If you don’t have a car available, take a bus instead.
 Expect a price of around 15-20 euros if you book with ALSA in advance.
+Definitely worth it to visit such a great city!

 Ronda